 - a.
 A firearm or other weapon in the possession of a law enforcement officer who is authorized to possess same, either on or off duty, by the employing law enforcement agency. - b.
-Kitchen knives and other kitchen-related equipment used to support the education process.
+Kitchen knives and other kitchen-related equipment used to support the educational process.

 Questions may be directed to the director of campus safety or the director of compliance.
-The full CIA Weapons Policy may be viewed from the Policies and Procedures page (under Campus Resources) at CIA Main Menu.
+The full CIA Weapons Policy, including prlecdures for reporting incidents, may be viewed from the Policies and Procedures page (under Campus Resources) at CIA Main Menu.